Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Xylem.md

 **Showing one of the transport systems in plants.** - Combine food colouring with water transport in stem and flowers- you can then see where all the water goes!

-Last initially checked on 2022-01-25 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on 2022-01-29 by Margaret Johncock (mllyj2@cam.ac.uk)
+Last initially checked on 2023-02-15 by Amy Migunda (aom36@cam.ac.uk) and double-checked on

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->